mtwynn/SmartRES/README.md

  * Property Collection Screen
      * User can upload new properties
      * User can delete existing properties
+     * Users can "fuzzy" search for properties by street name/house number

+ * Map View Screen
+     * User can view the locations of their properties on a map
+     * Users can search for their existing properties and locations
+     * Users can add their current location as a new property if they choose to

  * Profile Screen
      * User can see their agent information and real-estate logo